pmbauer/bootclj-docker-alpine/README.md

 #### What is this?
 A Docker image packaging [boot-clj](http://boot-clj.com) JDK8, and Clojure 1.7.0

-Based on Alpine Linux, it clocks in at smidge over 209 MB.
+Based on Alpine Linux, it clocks in at `207.3 MB`.

 #### Example

 ```
 # jump quickly to a repl
-docker run --rm -it pmbauer/bootclj:2.2.0 repl
+docker run --rm -it pmbauer/bootclj:2.5.5 repl

 # build a jar for boot project in the current folder
-docker run --net=host --rm -it -v $(pwd):/data pmbauer/bootclj:2.2.0 jar
+docker run --net=host --rm -it -v $(pwd):/data pmbauer/bootclj:2.5.5 jar
 ```

 #### License